dayoon-ko/gradnormir/README.md

 ### Note ###

 This is a repository for the paper **"When Should Dense Retrievers Be Updated in Evolving Corpora?
-Detecting Out-of-Distribution Corpora Using GradNormIR"** accepted in **ACL 2025 Findings.**
+Detecting Out-of-Distribution Corpora Using GradNormIR"** ([Paper](https://aclanthology.org/2025.findings-acl.1334.pdf)) accepted in **[ACL 2025 Findings](https://aclanthology.org/2025.findings-acl.1334/).**

 ![Figure 1.
 Motivation of Our Work](image.png)